 We understand, that our naming convention for map files can seem confusing at first glance.
 Here is how to read them:

-- Every notation consists of a character specifying the channel, as well as three digits giving a numerical setting. - x###
+- Every notation consists of a character specifying the channel, sometimes followed by a three-digit number giving a numerical setting. - x###

 - The first notation gives the primary purpose of a map. - name_x###